PALM: Predicting Actions through Language Models: Method

 where $S$ measures the semantic similarity between exemplars and the parameter $\lambda$ strikes a balance between similarity and diversity.
 One exemplar includes past and future action sequences and corresponding captions in natural language.
 We use MPNet~\cite{song2020mpnet} to extract text embeddings and calculate cosine similarity to measure semantic similarity.
-We compare various exemplar selection strategies in Sec.~\ref{sec:ablations}.
+We compare various exemplar selection strategies in \cref{sec:ablations}.

+\myparagraph{Fine-tuning LLM} To facilitate LLMs to generate proper action sequence, we fine-tune the LLMs based on the training set of each egocentric dataset.
+As fine-tuning whole parameters of the LLMs can be computationally inefficient and may lead to catastrophic forgetting~\cite{kirkpatrick2017overcoming}, parameter-efficient fine-tuning is leveraged.
+Specifically, we utilize LoRA~\cite{hu2021lora} with 8-bit quantization using a batch size of 8 and a learning rate of $5 \times 10^{-4}$ for 10 epochs.
+The training set for fine-tuning consists of input prompts in the format of \cref{fig:prompt_template} with different exemplars and ground truth future actions as targets to be generated by the LLMs.

-\myparagraph{Inference of LLM and Post-processing} Following the evaluation protocol of Ego4d, we generate multiple predictions for each test video.
-Specifically, to reduce the variability in predictions, we prompt LLMs multiple times using the same prompt structure, as shown in Fig.~\ref{fig:prompt_template}, but with different exemplars.
+\myparagraph{Inference of LLM and Post-processing} Following the evaluation protocol of Ego4d~\cite{grauman2022ego4d}, we generate multiple predictions for each test video.
+To reduce the variability in predictions, we prompt LLMs multiple times using the same prompt structure, as shown in \cref{fig:prompt_template}, but with different exemplars.
 After inference, we map the raw output of LLMs to the label space of predefined verbs and nouns.
 One should note that the output of LLMs may not always fall within the given taxonomy, despite all input prompts containing verbs and nouns from the predefined domain.
-For simplicity, we adopt a rule-based mapping (see details in Sup.
-Mat.).
-Moreover, we utilize a padding strategy for instances when the generated action sequence is shorter than the required $Z$ actions.
-We observe that different padding methods only have a marginal effect on the overall performance, so we decide to repeat the last action until we have a total of $Z$ predicted actions.
+For simplicity, we adopt a rule-based mapping (see details in supplementary).